gincoat/gincoat.github.io/docs/jwt.md

 ```

 ### Decode a token
-to decode a token and extract the encoded information, you can do it like below:
+To decode a token and extract the encoded information, you can do it like below:
 ```go
 func JwtTokenValidate(c *gin.Context) {
 	jwt := c.MustGet(core.JWT).(*jwtloader.JwtLoader)